core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When receiving a request from a client for the first time, the server is not synchronized with the client's Sender Sequence Number, so the received message may be a delayed old message.
 This applies to a server that has just joined the group, with respect to already present clients, and recurs as new clients are added as group members.

 During its operations in the group, the server may also lose synchronization with a client's Sender Sequence Number.
-This can happen, for instance, if the server has rebooted or has deleted its previously synchronized version of the Recipient Context for that client (see {{ssec-loss-mutable-context}}).
+This can happen, for instance, if the server has rebooted in an unprepared way or has deleted its previously synchronized version of the Recipient Context for that client (see {{ssec-loss-mutable-context}}).

 Even if the server is synchronized with the client's Sender Sequence Number, the Partial IV only allows the server to determine the relative order of the requests from that client under the assumption that the client is honest.